 - Install DB Connect on the deployer.
 Access the instructions on the Single server deployment for details.

 - Copy the splunk_app_db_connect directory from $SPLUNK_HOME/etc/apps/ to the $SPLUNK_HOME/etc/shcluster/apps/ directory on the deployer.
-This includes all custom configuration files as well as JDBC drivers.
-You can't replicate the kerberos_client.conf and identity.dat files to other SHC nodes after making chanages.
+Note that this includes all custom configuration files as well as JDBC drivers.
+Note that kerberos_client.conf, identity.dat cannot be replicated to other SHC nodes after it's been modified.
 You need to copy the files manually to other SHC nodes.

 - Deploy the configuration bundle by running the splunk apply shcluster-bundle command on the deployer: